 Town of Clifton Park History Collection

-The European settlement of modern-day Clifton Park dates back the Dutch in the late 1600s.
+The European settlement of modern-day Clifton Park dates back to the Dutch in the late 1600s.
 The present towns of Clifton Park and Halfmoon were originally one town, Halfmoon.
 Families crossed the Mohawk River from the Schenectady area, first seasonally, and then created permanent settlements.
-Various land patents in the Clifton Park area were granted by European authorities in Colonial times.
+Various land patents in the Clifton Park area were granted by European authorities in colonial times.